overshard/timelite/README.md

 ### Troubleshooting

-You may need to manually rebuild your docker instances at times depending on changes you have made that may not automatically trigger a rebuild.
+You may need to manually rebuild your docker container at times depending on changes you have made that may not automatically trigger a rebuild.
 To do that you can run either of the above commands, depending on your environment, and replace `up` with `build`.